celiajonas/UParis_BME_2021/README.md

 ## Output

-The SwitchDesigner function return a dataframe identical to the .csv file called "selected_toeholds_results" detailed below.
+The SwitchMi Designer function returns a dataframe identical to the .csv file called "selected_toeholds_results" detailed below.
 The function also generate an output folder named after the miRNA chosen.
 A first .csv file called "toehold_candidates" is created, containing all miRNA sequences that had the requirements (2 weak pairs/ 1 strong pair at the hairpin base and minimum 4 unpaired bases), with the following informations :
 - Non paired count
 - Structure